rerdavies/pipedal/docs/BuildPrerequisites.md

    cd ~/src    # or whereever you keep your source repositories. git clone https://github.com/rerdavies/pipedal.git

+In the project root, run the following commands to initialze and update pipedal submodules

+   cd ~/src/pipedal
+   git submodule init
+   git submodule update

 Run the following command to install and configure React dependencies.

     cd ~/src/pipedal